openSUSE/openSUSE-git/git-native-packaging.md

 Monorepo/subtree recursively includes package history for each and every package.
 That can be intended but for large repos might be a disadvantage for size reasons.
-Submodules are kind of hack.
+Git submodules were created to overcome this disadvantage with a hack.
+Instead of chaining commits, submodules use the tree instead.
 As we've learned before, trees either refer to blobs or other trees.
 In case of submodules a tree can refer to a commit.
 Taking the simple subdir example from above but having the subdir as submodule the tree would look like this:

     $ git ls-tree HEAD
     100644 blob 107edb072388276de5391a71dc5282f47a2066d5    .gitmodules